Emily Smith Beitiks

 During my graduate education, I worked towards disability justice outside of my research as well.
 I served for three years on the University of Minnesota Disability Issues Academic Senate Committee and also served as a board member of the Disabled Student Cultural Center (DSCC), working with undergraduates to raise awareness of disability issues around campus.
 I was the lead organizer of the first disability-related protest on the University of Minnesota campus in over a decade and helped connect the DSCC to the local disability rights groups.
 Further, I taught at the University of Minnesota, UC Santa Cruz, and UC Davis, always working disability studies into my curriculum.

 In April 2011, I began working for the Center for Genetics and Society (CGS) in downtown Berkeley, which provided me with additional experience at applying disability theory outside of academia.
 CGS is a social justice non-profit working to ensure the responsible uses of human genetic and reproductive technologies.
 Such technologies involve high stakes for issues of disability justice, as efforts to "enhance" the human species threaten to bring back eugenics through new scientific means.
 These emerging issues are currently giving rise to what some are calling a "biopolitical movement," which brings together publicly engaged academics and scholarly-minded activists.
 I look forward to helping build similar bridges through my work with the Institute.

-I am extremely grateful for the opportunity to be a part of the Paul K. Longmore Institute on Disability.
+I am extremely grateful for the opportunity to be the Associate Director of the Paul K. Longmore Institute on Disability and co-director of Superfest Disability Film Festival.
 Paul was a welcoming presence when I first got interested in disability studies as an undergraduate, and then again when I returned to the Bay Area in the final years of my Ph.D. and was looking to reconnect with the local disability community.
 Through my work at the Institute, I hope to be able to have a similar impact on others that Paul had on me.